-Course Description: A detailed introduction to the figh of marriage, divorce, and other family issues from a comparative figh perspective.
+Course Description: A detailed introduction to the fiqh of marriage, divorce, and other family issues from a comparative fiqh perspective.

-Course Name: Figh al-Mu'amalat: Finances

-Course Description: A detailed introduction to the figh of financial transactions, inheritance and other economic issues from a comparative figh perspective.
+Course Name: Fiqh al-Mu'amalat: Finances Course Code: TISA-623 Course Description: A detailed introduction to the fiqh of financial transactions, inheritance and other economic issues from a comparative figh perspective.

-Course Name: Advanced Akhlaq and Spirituality
+Course Name: Advanced Akhlag and Spirituality

-Course Description: A thorough exploration of the dimensions of Islamic character and spirituality.
+Course Code: TISA-631 Course Description: A thorough exploration of the dimensions of Islamic character and spirituality.

-Course Name: Contemporary Issues in the Muslim Ummah

-Course Description: A scholarly examination of important, impactful current subjects.
+Course Name: Contemporary Issues in the Muslim Ummah Course Code: TISA-641 Course Description: A scholarly examination of important, impactful current subjects.